 Outcomes Focus for Learning Students will be expected to 22.0 explain how government provides services for the common good 22.3 explain why governments incur debt, and the implications of excessive debt for citizens When comparing total revenue and total expenditures, the issue of public debt should be discussed.
 Borrowing sources, debt service costs and related economic / political implications should be included in this discussion.
-22.4 when presented with a scenario, identify basic economic and social issues, and discuss the challenges and opportunities these present for a particular level of government Typically, during an election each political party will set out its economic agenda.
+22.4 when presented with a scenario, identify the economic / social issue, and propose a response for government enact Typically, during an election each political party will set out its economic agenda.
 Additionally, many elected governments annually engage in pre-budget consultations with the public to help identify spending priorities.
 During this process, individuals and stakeholders sometimes make presentations outlining concerns and to advocate for budgetary responses.
 For example, a municipal government may present a case to the provincial government for an increase in municipal operating grants, or a seniors' advocacy group may petition for a lower tax rate for those aged 65 and above.
-22.5 propose a budgetary response, and rationale, to address an economic or social issue and defend their choices.
-It is expected that students identify their ideological stance (i.e., left - central - right) as previously examined in outcome 9.0 as part of their rationale.
-The issues that students will explore in this outcome underscore the challenges of political decision making, and help to connect economic concepts with the political concepts discussed previously in this course.
+The scenario that students explore in this outcome should underscore the challenges of political decision making, and help to connect economic concepts with the political concepts discussed previously in this course.
 This provides an excellent opportunity to integrate a debate as a classroom activity.
-22.6 understand and correctly use relevant terminology Terminology used with this outcome includes:• budget• underground economy• expenditure• private sector• revenue• public sector• taxation
+22.5 understand and Terminology used with this outcome includes: correctly use relevant terminology budget expenditure revenue taxation underground economy